Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 This page documents:

-<div class="check-list"></div>
-* How to use OpenID Connect integration to provide sign-in and sign-up features, and to identify users who use the application
+- [X] How to use OpenID Connect integration to provide sign-in and sign-up features, and to identify users who use the application
-* How to use OpenID Connect integration to obtain `access_token`s to use APIs (in addition, or instead of `id_token`s)
+- [X] How to use OpenID Connect integration to obtain `access_token`s to use APIs (in addition, or instead of `id_token`s)
-* How tokens are protected and how to configure applications to support multiple instances and regions
+- [X] How tokens are protected and how to configure applications to support multiple instances and regions

 !!! warning